Philippine adobo: Description

 A rarer version without soy sauce is known as adobong puti ("white adobo"), which uses salt instead, to contrast it with adobong itim ("black adobo"), the more prevalent versions with soy sauce.
 Adobong puti is often regarded as the closest to the original version of the prehispanic adobo.
 It is similar to another dish known as pinatisan, where patis (fish sauce) is used instead of vinegar.

 Adobong dilaw ("yellow adobo"), which uses kalawag (turmeric) to provide the yellow colouring as well as adding in a different flavour, can be found in Batangas, the Visayas, and Mindanao regions.

 The proportion of ingredients like soy sauce, bay leaves, garlic, or black pepper can vary.
 The amount and thickness of the sauce also varies as some like their adobo dry while some like it saucy.
-Other ingredients can sometimes be used; like siling labuyo, bird's eye chili, jalapeño pepper, red bell pepper, olive oil, onions, brown sugar, potatoes, or pineapple.
+Other ingredients can sometimes be used; like siling labuyo, bird's eye chili, jalapeño pepper, red bell pepper, olive oil, onions, brown sugar, potatoes, pineapple, or lemon-lime sodas like Sprite.
 It may also be further browned in the oven, pan-fried, deep-fried, or even grilled to get crisped edges.

 Adobo has been called the quintessential Philippine stew, served with rice both at daily meals and at feasts.
 It is commonly packed for Filipino mountaineers and travelers because it keeps well without refrigeration.
 Its relatively long shelf-life is due to one of its primary ingredients, vinegar, which inhibits the growth of bacteria.